danilovl/render-service-twig-extension-bundle/README.md

 ### 2. Configuration

-You can set global parameters for all extensions.
+You can define global parameters for all extensions.

 ```yaml
 danilovl_render_service: